encodeous/journeyroute/README.md

 Source: <https://www.cs.unc.edu/~dm/UNC/COMP258/LECTURES/Chaikins-Algorithm.pdf>

 JourneyRoute uses Chaikin's algorithm to present routes in a more visually appealing manner.
 This is used purely for aesthetic purposes.
-Through the use of this algorithm, routes rendered in-game have smooth turns that is more visible compared to jagged lines.
+Through the use of this algorithm, routes rendered in-game have smooth curves that are more visible compared to jagged lines.
 By applying multiple iterations of Chaikin's algorithm, the desired smoothness / performance ratio is reached.

 ### A* Heuristic Minimum Cost Path Algorithm